ozgq/ozgq/README.md

 # Who are you?
-Some Chicagoan who likes banging his head against his laptop keys and making gimmick projects
+Some guy who likes banging his head against his laptop keys and making gimmick projects.

 ## What do you use?

-Python, Small Basic, Javascript, HTML, and CSS.
+Python/Flask, JavaScript, HTML/CSS, SQL(ite), and learning C#.

 ## How can I contact you?